Skip to main content

 Occupational Health Program

-Saint Louis University is committed to maintaining a safe and healthy research environment, where exposure to biological, chemical, and physical health hazards is kept to minimum levels.
+Saint Louis University is committed to maintaining a safe and healthy research environment where exposure to biological, chemical, and physical health hazards is minimal.

-In an effort to mitigate risk and ensure compliance with applicable local, state and federal regulations, the University has established the Occupational Health Program for Laboratory and Animal Research (OHP).
+SLU established the Occupational Health Program for Laboratory and Animal Research (OHP) to mitigate risk and ensure compliance with applicable local, state and federal regulations.
 The principal objective of the OHP is to prevent occupational injury and illness.

-SLU's vice president for research has approved the University Occupational Health Program for Laboratory and Animal Research Policy (PDF) to ensure that all persons at the University who are potentially exposed to some level of risk because of their work in or near a research laboratory or animal facility have access to the OHP.
+The University's vice president for research has approved the University Occupational Health Program for Laboratory and Animal Research Policy (PDF) to ensure that all persons at SLU who are potentially exposed to some level of risk because of their work in or near a research laboratory or animal facility have access to the OHP.

-The policy applies to all persons working at the University including staff, faculty, students, independent contractors, collaborators and other non-university personnel who work in or near a research laboratory or animal facility.
-All individuals working in or having access to Saint Louis University research laboratories or animal research facilities must participate in the OHP.
-Participation in the OHP is also required under the Select Agent Rule (42 CFR 73) and under the NIH Guidelines for Recombinant DNA by individuals working with Risk Group 3 recombinant materials.
+The policy applies to all persons working at the University, including staff, faculty, students, independent contractors, collaborators and other non-University personnel who work in or near a research laboratory or animal facility.
+All individuals working in or having access to SLU research laboratories or animal research facilities must participate in the OHP.
+Participation in the OHP is also required under the Select Agent Rule [https://www.ecfr.gov/cgi-bin/retrieveECFR?gp=&SID=8a4be60456973b5ec6bef5dfeaffd49a&r=PART&n=42y1.0.1.6.61] 42 CFR 73 and under the NIH Guidelines for Recombinant DNA by individuals working with Risk Group 3 recombinant materials.

 Individuals working within SLU animal facilities who are involved in the direct care of vertebrate animals and their living quarters; those individuals who have direct contact with animals (live or dead), their viable tissues, body fluids, or wastes should also refer to the Institutional Animal Care and Use Committee.